documentationjs/documentation/docs/NODE_API.md

 -   `identifiers` **Array&lt;string&gt;** array of identifier names

 Returns **number** number of identifiers referring to a module export (0, 1 or 2)

 # dependencyStream

 Returns a readable stream of dependencies, given an array of entry points and an object of options to provide to module-deps.

-This stream requires filesystem access, and thus isn't suitable for a browser environment.

 **Parameters**